Back To CourseProject Management Training

 As a member, you'll also get unlimited access to over 70,000 lessons in math, English, science, history, and more.
 Plus, get practice tests, quizzes, and personalized coaching to help you succeed.Free 5-day trial

 Gail is a PMP Charterholder and currently works as Director of Continuing Professional Development.

 In this lesson we will learn how to identify stakeholders, analyze stakeholder needs, and engage stakeholders.
-Let's discover more about the Stakeholder Management Plan in light of a city that is about to launch a Business Improvement District (BID).
-A BID is a a defined geographical area where property owners and businesses collaborate and contribute to the overall improvement of the area.
+Let's discover more about the stakeholder management plan in light of a city that is about to launch a business improvement district (BID).
+A BID is a defined geographical area where property owners and businesses collaborate and contribute to the overall improvement of the area.

 There are several different ways to compile stakeholder information, and it's best to employ a variety of these tools in the identification phase.

 For internal projects, it is highly beneficial to consult the project sponsor during the identification process.
 The sponsor is usually an executive-level employee who is responsible for defining goals and strategy, allocating project resources, and monitoring its progress.
 The sponsor can be thought of as the primary stakeholder, so that person's engagement throughout the process is pivotal.
 For external projects, the key stakeholder is the customer, and that person too must be consulted when identifying other stakeholders.